-My process is that storied harmony between medium and artist.
-I generally start out with a particular image in mind, and the constraints of the medium guide the ultimate outcome.
+is that storied harmony between medium and artist.
+I begin with a mental image and the constraints of the medium guide the ultimate outcome.

 My work plays on form, texture, and chromatic nuance.
 I pursue grace without refinement, motion absent lyricism.
-I invite viewers to follow the motion of a sweep, to let their eyes feel the texture of the surface.
-Employing nearly exclusively recycled and repurposed copper, my work straddles the duality of creation and disintegration.
+I invite a viewer to follow the motion of a sweep, to let their eyes feel the texture of the surface.
+Employing nearly exclusively repurposed and recycled copper, my work straddles the duality of creation and disintegration.

-The darkness of the 21st century’s afflictions of malice, authoritarianism, and contagion begs for relief or interpretation through art.
+The darkness of the 21st century’s afflictions of malice, authoritarianism, contagion, and extinction begs for relief or interpretation through art.
 I've made this my creative raison d'être.